-1. One R. Venkitusamy Naidu had two sons and five daughters.
+daughters.
 Lakshmiah Naidu and Rangaswami Naidu were the sons of R. Venkitusamy Naidu.
-Rangaswami Naidu was married to one R. Krishnammal.
+Rangaswami Naidu was gradure Not Verified gigal Verified to one R. Krishnammal.
 They had no issues.

 Lakshmiah Naidu had four sons, viz., Bakthavatsalam,

 Venkatapathy, Jagannathan and Ramaswamy.
 Two civil suits have generated these appeals by special leave before us.
 O.S.
 No. 649 of 1985 has been filed by those who claimed under Lakshmiah Naidu whereas the plaintiff in O.S.
 No. 89 of 1983 is one of legatees under a Will allegedly executed by Rangaswami Naidu.
 The plaint schedule properties in both the civil suits are the same.